gsemac/Gsemac.Common/CONTRIBUTING.md

 ### Classes

-#### Configuration Classes
+#### Options Classes

 * Options classes should have a static `Default` property that returns an instance configured with default options.
-* Options classes should always appear last in the parameter list.
+* Options classes should always appear last in the parameter list, unless an `ILogger` parameter is also present.
 * Prefer options classes over enums.

 #### Factory Classes